 It would be incredibly easy to stay in The Haven all week, never venturing to other spots on the ship.
 We spent more time within The Haven than we did outside it.
 Sure, we went to several specialty restaurants but opted for The Haven’s restaurant for most of our meals.
 I’d be willing to bet I spent quite a bit less time (and money) in the casino than I typically might, opting instead to relax at The Haven bar or watch the free in-room movies that were one of the many perks.

 I’m not a pool person by nature, and I’m not too fond of the crowds the area draws.
 But several times I had the pool and hot tubs in The Haven courtyard to myself and wound up enjoying them (as well as the poolside cocktail service).

 Another big perk, as far as I was concerned, came at the end of the week.
 In the past, I’ve found disembarkation from Norwegian’s bigger ships to be borderline nightmarish under the best circumstances.
 As guests in The Haven, we could bypass most (but not all) of the madness, being escorted by the concierge down to the disembarkation point.

 The Big Question: Is It Worth It?

 • Will your entire party be able to sail in The Haven?
-This is important, because non-Haven guests are not given access to the area and its amenities.
+This is important because non-Haven guests are not given access to the area and its amenities.

-Fresh off my first experience in The Haven, I’m looking forward to doing it again… although my next sailing on a Norwegian Cruise Line ship will be in a balcony aboard the Joy.
+Fresh off my first experience in The Haven, I’m looking forward to doing it again… although my next sailing on a Norwegian Cruise Line ship will be on a balcony aboard the Joy.
 Unless, of course, I bid to upgrade.
 But that’s another story…